CartoDB/carto-vl/docs/guides/06-introduction-to-animation.md

 #### Duration

-This parameter defines the duration of the animation cycle in seconds.
+This parameter defines the duration of the animation progress in seconds.
 As stated above, during the animation cycle, all possible input values are evaluated.
 When an input value is matched, animation returns a value of `1` for the feature and it is drawn.

 #### Fade